WebOfTrustInfo/rwot5-boston/draft-documents/smarm.md

     (See also [Andy Wingo's blogpost on the subject](https://wingolog.org/archives/2011/03/19/bart-and-lisa-hacker-edition))
 -   Must also be constrained in both space and time
-    -   space: Execution is done within a limited memory environment
+    -   space: Execution is done within a limited memory environment (can this be done consistently without having to assign our own costs / implementing our own garbage collector?)
     -   time: Implementations may need to "count" execution steps and halt a program that runs for too many steps.
 -   execution environment